Saturnalia (Macrobius)

 Saturnalia (Saturnaliorum Libri Septem, "Seven Books of the Saturnalia") is a work written after c.
-431 CE by the Roman provincial Macrobius Theodosius.
+431 CE by the Roman provincial Macrobius.
 The Saturnalia consists of an account of the discussions held at the house of Vettius Agorius Praetextatus during the holiday of the Saturnalia.
 It contains a great variety of curious historical, mythological, critical, antiquarian and grammatical discussions.

 Background

 Saturnalia is a late example of the Symposium genre pioneered by Plato and Xenophon.
 It is written as a series of scholarly dialogues at fictional banquets held over the eve of Saturnalia and three days of the holiday, December 16–19.
 In each book, one of the characters does the bulk of the speaking on the topic.

 Principal Characters

 Macrobius placed characters from different times and places in an anachronistic gathering.
 Some are historical figures, primarily from the 4th century in the Roman Empire.
 Others are fictional or very loosely associated with obscure figures.